Talkin' 'Bout Your Valuation

 Lots of entrepreneurs like to create complex financial instruments for potential investors.
 The typical pitch might be:

-Invest now, because, in three months, the valuation will double.
+Invest now, because in three months, the valuation will double.

-While all money is “green,” not all money is smart.
+Investors also like to be heard.
+Therefore, our last piece of advice is: While all money is “green,” not all money is smart.
 Follow the smart investors.

 “Less than smart” investors bring funding, but not much else.
-They express lots of opinions, but generally lack a detailed knowledge of your market, can’t connect your company to customers and influencers, deliver useless or bad advice, and won’t help you sell your company at a good price.
+They express many opinions, but generally lack a detailed knowledge of your market, can’t connect your company to customers and influencers, deliver useless or bad advice, and won’t help you sell your company at a good price.
 They are a drag on your business, not a benefit.

 Smart investors bring the four areas of goodness that generally drive a powerful exit: